ankit27kh/JetBrains-Python-Learning-Track/README.md

-# JetBrains Python Learning Track
+# JetBrains Python Developer Track
  This repository will contain projects that I'm doing on the Python Developer Track from the JetBrains Academy.

  Follow this link to join: